damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 using the simple syntax of `group/projectREF`, for instance to reference issue 1 in the GitLab CE repo you can do `gitlab-org/gitlab#1`.

-From now on, we automatically generate those references for you when posting an URL from within your GitLab instance.
+We now automatically generate those references for you when posting a URL from within your GitLab instance.
 So:
 `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991` becomes
 `gitlab-org/gitlab-ce!1991`.
 This makes reading issues much cleaner.